Back to Writing

 • 2,549 lines (45% of standard lines)

-The mgrep-assisted run used less than half the context.
-That means fewer tokens, less processing, and a more focused analysis.
+The mgrep run used less than half the context.
+This meant fewer tokens and a more focused analysis.

 The Analysis: Better Insight, Accuracy, and Structure

-The mgrep response was faster and more insightful, accurate, and structured.
-I compared the first versions, since that's what I'd use in practice.
+The mgrep response was more insightful, accurate, and structured.

 High-Level Insight from the Start